evanwill/refine-with-grel/content/basics/1-intro.md

     - **Python / Jython** -- Python implemented on the Java VM.
 You can use python code and standard library, and send the result to the cell with `return`.
 Limitations: out of date Python 2 which was sunsetted in 2020.
     - **Clojure** -- Lisp-family language implemented on Java VM.
 Limitations: not commonly used, little documentation.
 - *Expression*{:.ui-item} -- text box a message to the right will say if there is a syntax error.
 - *Preview*{:.ui-item} -- see live preview of expression, help testing and debugging expression, keep in mind it is only first 10 rows (your issue could be later in data).
+If the preview isn't enough information, don't hesitate to just run the operation and explore the results--you can always easily Undo/Redo!
 - *History*{:.ui-item} -- operations you have recently used.
 - *Starred*{:.ui-item} -- bookmark your operations!
 Save commonly used expressions that you can edit to quickly re-use.
 - *Help*{:.ui-item} -- internal docs for quick reference while you are writing.
 - *On error*{:.ui-item} -- this is important to understand implications!
 For many expressions any cell blank value will result in an error, leaving the resulting cell unexpectedly blank.

 {% capture check %}**Coherence Checks:** Once you click "okay" the operation will run--watch for the little yellow notification at the top of the window for a count of the number of cells modified!
 Or check Undo/Redo for count of cells that are changed.
-Get suspicious if the number of cells modified isn't what you would expect.{% endcapture %}
+Get suspicious if the number of cells modified isn't what you would expect.
+{% endcapture %}
 {% include alert.html text=check color="warning" %}